zjunlp/ChatCell/README.md

 <h3 id="3">⌨️ Step3: Translating sentences into gene expressions</h3>

-For the pseudo-cell generation task, we also translate sentences into gene expressions, encompassing data extraction and transformation stages.
+**For the pseudo-cell generation task, we also translate sentences into gene expressions, including data extraction and transformation stages.**

 - Data Extraction:
   - Open `extract_gene_generation.py`.
 Set up the necessary parameters for generating cells based on cell type.
 This step is intended for training datasets larger than 500 samples, covering 16 cell types.